Skyvell/bmw-planning/README.md

 Indata flow:
 1. Indata from external AWS account uploaded to S3.
 2. Either the S3 bucket triggers the lambda directly and the calculation lambda reads data from S3, or we use a SQS queue in between.
 Depends on the project requirements.
 3. The calculation lambda reads the incomming data from the S3 bucket and performs the necessary calculations.
-It will interact with RDS to fetch some data required for calculations.
+It will interact with RDS to fetch data required for calculations.
 4. The calculation lamda will write the results to Core View.

 File upload flow: